How Seyetz™ Works

 This brief visual gap allows the brain to use the data it has already processed — resulting in smooth, accurate movement.

 As the ball disappears, your eyes freely shift focus to the target — training your visual and motor systems to work together in harmony.
+This prediction process is natural, instinctive, and increasingly accurate.

 🧩 The science behind the Seyetz effect.